HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 • only use a paintbrush around the hinges (and tape those hinges off).

-5. HOME UPDATE IDEA – PAINT THE INSIDE OF YOUR FRONT DOOR
+4. PAINT THE INSIDE OF YOUR FRONT DOOR

-APPROXIMATE COST -$50
+APPROX. COST -$50

 Entryway with Sherwin Williams Collonade Gray, front door painted Urbane Bronze, Pier 1 rug, large oversize metal clock and gray bench.
 Kylie M Interiors Edesign and online paint color consulting

 • In our previous home, the entryway had THREE doors that all looked the same and were all shut 95% of the time (front/garage/suite).
-This created an opportunity to single out the main door and paint it a key colour.
+This created an opportunity to single out the main door and paint it a key color.
 If there is any door confusion at all, then pick out your main door and give it some TLC.

 • Your front door is a direct backdrop or in the SAME room as your living room or dining room.
-This is a great opportunity to add an accent colour and personality and REFINE your entryway, especially if you don’t have a defined entryway.
+This is a great opportunity to add an accent color and personality and REFINE your entryway, especially if you don’t have a defined entryway.

 • If you have a pantry door in your kitchen that stands out in comparison to your cupboards (ie: you have espresso or wood cabinets and a white pantry door or white surround with a glass insert).
 Painting your pantry door will reduce the level of contrast in your space which will add to the flow and overall appeal OR it will add visual interest if you have all white cabinets/trims/doors.